Jose134/learn-git/README.md

 ## License

-**THIS IS JUST A PLACEHOLDER UNTIL THE LICENSE IS DECIDED** This project is licensed under the [NO LICENSE YET](LICENSE).
+This project is licensed under the [GNU GPLv3](COPYING).
 Feel free to use, modify, and distribute it.

 ---